top of page

 what is foster care?

-On any given day there are approximately 14,000 children in foster care in Michigan; some 400,000 in out-of-home care in the United States (Childrensrights.org).
+On any given day there are approximately 10,000 children in foster care in Michigan.

 Foster care is a temporary living arrangement which provides a family-like setting for abused, neglected, and dependent children who need a safe place to live when their parents or another relative cannot take care of them.